Vltava: Course

 The Vltava originates by a confluence of two rivers, the Teplá Vltava, which is longer, and the Studená Vltava, originating in Bavaria.
 From a water management point of view, the Vltava and Teplá Vltava are one river with single numbering of river kilometres.
 The Teplá Vltava originates in the territory of Kvilda in the Bohemian Forest at an elevation of 1174 m, on the slope of the Černá hora mountain.
 Together with the Teplá Vltava, the Vltava is 431.3 km long.
 Without the Teplá Vltava, the Vltava is 377.0 km long.
 The river flows north across Bohemia, through Český Krumlov, České Budějovice and Prague.
 It merges with the Elbe River at Mělník at an elevation of 156 m.
 The height difference from source to mouth is 1018 m.

 The Vltava River drains an area of 28089.9 km2 in size, over half of Bohemia and about a third of the Czech Republic's entire territory.
 The waters ultimately drain to the North Sea.

-As it runs through Prague, the river is crossed by 18 bridges (including the Charles Bridge) and covers 31 km within the city.
+As it runs through Prague, the river is crossed by 21 bridges.
 The water from the river was used for drinking until 1912 when the Vinohrady Water Tower ceased pumping operations, and is now a place to view the city.
 It is, however, the source of drinking water in case of failures of or repairs to the water supply from the Želivka and Kárané sources.
 The Podolí water processing plant is on standby for such cases with the long section of the river upstream of the Podolí plant under the stricter, second degree of pollution prevention regulations.

 Along its course, the river receives many tributaries.
 The longest tributaries of the Vltava are: